NicolaClark/NLP22_Group6/README.md

 # NLP22
-2nd year project for Data Science ITU semester 4
+2nd year project for Data Science ITU semester 4 <br>
-Run code untill heatmaps.
+Run code until heatmaps. <br>
-If heatmaps is wanted please run that part.
+If heatmaps are wanted please run that part too. <br>

+Please download embeddings from http://itu.dk/~robv/data/embeds/GoogleNews-50k.bin.tar.gz , unzip it, and place the file in the data folder, in order for the notebook to run correctly.